Table of Contents

-What is Tax Avoidance?
+What is Tax Avoidance in Chile?

 Tax avoidance refers to company practices aimed at reducing tax payments through the use of legal mechanisms and strategies.
 In other words, tax-avoidance is a way for companies to take advantage of loopholes in the law that result in them paying lower taxes.
 Nevertheless, even though these practices are pursuant to the law, they do not promote equity and justice; hence, they imply lower government tax revenues and undermine compliant taxpayers.
 It is important not to confuse tax avoidance with tax evasion.
 The latter is the use of illegal means to reduce the payment of taxes and is considered a crime.
 Employing the services of a professional accounting company can ensure you comply with all Chilean tax laws.